-Our ADSs are quoted on the Nasdaq Capital Market (the "Nasdaq") under the symbol "BLRX."
-On July 24, 2013, the closing price of our ADSs on the Nasdaq was US\$1.80 per ADS.
-Our Ordinary Shares currently trade on the Tel Aviv Stock Exchange (the "TASE") under the symbol "BLRX."
-On July 24, 2013, the last reported sale price of our Ordinary Shares was NIS 0.65, or \$0.18 per share (based on the exchange rate reported by the Bank of Israel on such date).
+Our ADSs are quoted on the Nasdaq Capital Market under the symbol "BLRX."
+On March 23, 2012, the closing price of our ADSs on the Nasdaq Capital Market was US\$ 2.82 per ADS.

+Our ordinary shares currently trade on the Tel Aviv Stock Exchange under the symbol "BLRX."
+On March 22, 2012, the last reported sale price of our ordinary shares was NIS 1.10, or \$0.29 per share (based on the exchange rate reported by the Bank of Israel on such date).

-Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 11 of this prospectus to read about factors you should consider before investing in our securities.
+Investing in our ordinary shares involves a high degree of risk.
+See "Risk Factors" beginning on page 7.